linxingchen/cobra/README.md

 Figure 1.
 The EOL have been documented in manual genome curation, see [Chen et al. 2020.
 Genome Research](https://genome.cshlp.org/content/30/3/315.short) for details.

 ## Installation options
-COBRA is a python script that uses a list of frequently used python packages including:
+COBRA is a python script (version 3.7 or higher) that uses a list of frequently used python packages including:
 ```
 Bio
 Bio.Seq